-Encompassing half of South America, Brazil is a country of mythic proportions and fascinating cultural fusion.
-It’s an exciting time to be in Brazil - not just for the country's renowned festivals, music, and dance - but also for its fast-growing economy and the social and political efforts to address inequality.
+Encompassing half of South America, Brazil is a country of mythic proportions and cultural fusion.
+It’s an fascinating time to be in Brazil - not just for the country's renowned festivals, music, and dance - but also for its fast-growing economy and changing politics which spark passionate debate.

 Florianópolis is a stunning island off the southern coastline of Brazil and is the capital of Santa Catarina state.
 The city is famous for its 42 beaches and ideal surf conditions.
 Homestays in Florianopolis range from rural to highly urban.
 Most Fellows will live in brick houses or apartments with electricity and running water.

 Humid, near tropical climate with temperatures averaging 60-80°F, 15-27°C

 Family ties are super strong in Brazil.
 Extended relatives and multiple generations often live close by and frequently come together for celebrations and events, especially delicious churrasco barbecues!
 Your host family will warmly welcome you into their home, introduce you to new foods, show you the local swimming spots, and help you develop your Portuguese skills.